sapphonie/StAC-tf2/cvars.md

 // Maximum: "1.000000"
 stac_fixpingmasking_enabled "1"

-// [StAC] forcibly reconnect clients unauthorized with steam - this protects against cheat clients not setting steamids, at the cost of making your server inaccessible when Steam is down.
-// (recommended 0, only enable this if you have consistent issues with unauthed cheaters!)
-// -
-// Default: "0"
-// Minimum: "0.000000"
-// Maximum: "1.000000"
-stac_kick_unauthed_clients "0"

 // [StAC] if this cvar is 0 (default), StAC will print detections to admins with sm_ban access and to SourceTV, if it exists.
 // if this cvar is 1, it will print only to SourceTV.